yahy-a/habiter/README.md

-# habiter
+# Habiter
- a complete habit tracking app to better your life
+ a complete habit tracker to better your life